 If visitors are clicking around to learn more, there’s a good chance they’re engaged.
 And if they’re engaged, there’s a good chance they’ll convert.

 Have you ever tried lowering your call-to-action threat to make it easier for your prospects to convert?

-Maybe you’re using the infamous “Free Consultation” on your lead gen landing pages (that sucks crap, because no one really wants a free consultation), and you’re not getting the conversions you expected.
+Maybe you’re using the ubiquitous “Free Consultation” on your ads and your lead gen landing pages (which, by the way, sucks because no one really wants a free consultation), and you’re not getting the conversions you expected.

 It could be that your offer is the wrong one, but you eventually want to lead people to a free consultation.

-If your landing page has more content than what’s above the fold, then perhaps the average macro conversion needs to consume/scroll to a certain depth.
+If your landing page has more content below the fold (under what’s visible when the page loads), then perhaps the macro conversion needs to scroll to a certain depth.

-If that’s the case, then this could be a micro conversion to track.
+If that’s the case, this could be a micro conversion to track (scroll depth).

-Using tools like Crazy Egg, Hotjar, and others, you can track the average percentage depth that visitors are taking.
+Using tools like Hotjar, you can track the average percentage depth that visitors reach.

-What if you’re getting a ton of visitors that aren’t doing anything on your page other than just spending time on site?
+What if you get a ton of visitors that aren’t doing anything on your page other than spending time on site?

-If so, then your micro conversion of average session duration could be misleading since no one is clicking anything on your page.
+In that case, using average session duration as your micro conversion indicator could be misleading since no one is clicking anything on your page.

-To track the click activity per PPC channel (and even down to the keyword level), you can use a tool like Crazy Egg and their Confetti report.
+To track the click activity per PPC channel (even down to the keyword level), you can use a tool like Crazy Egg’s Confetti report.